Health Information & Medication Policies

 Healthcare Provider Form

 The Healthcare Provider Form must be completed and signed by a licensed medical professional and is DUE MAY 1ST.
-Campers are required to have a physical examination, which must be completed within 12 months of their arrival at camp each and every year.
+Campers are required to have an annual physical examination, which must be completed within 12 months of their arrival at camp.
 This is required by the American Camp Association.